nsacyber/RandPassGenerator/README.md

 	java -jar PassGenerator.jar -k 200 -str 192 -log keygen.log -out mykeys.out

-Example 4: generate 100 passwords at strength 160, using a character set of lowercase letters and digits, with output redirected to hi-quality-stuff.txt
+Example 4a: generate 100 passwords at strength 160, using a character set of lowercase letters and digits, with output redirected to hi-quality-stuff.txt

 	java -jar PassGenerator.jar -pw 100 -pwcs "a0"  >hi-quality-stuff.txt

+Example 4b: generate 100 passwords at strength 96, using a custom character set, and verbose output messages

+	java -jar PassGenerator.jar -pw 100 -str 96 -pwcustom MyPwdChars.txt -v

 Example 5: generate 10 passwords at strength 128, formatted into chunks of five characters each, separated by /.